ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ## <a name="content-generally">Content Generally</a>

-Content “is information and experiences that provides value for an end-user or audience.”
+Content "is information and experiences that provides value for an end-user or audience."
 [Content - Wikipedia](http://en.wikipedia.org/wiki/Content_(media))

 For us, **content** is text, images, video, audio, or anything that conveys information or experiences to a user.
-We will use this term generally because it isn’t important to get into the specifics or etymology of the term.
+We will use this term generally because it isn't important to get into the specifics or etymology of the term.
 What is important is that there is information that needs to be sent to a user effectively and efficiently.

 Dealing with content can be a complicated affair.
 Before we can even begin to think about how to handle content through a CMS, we must first identify what content we are trying to manage.